Basketball Defense - Basic Man-to-Man DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 If the ball is passed out on top (above the free-throw line extended), the defender should slide chest to chest with the post player and move to the post player's high-side (or lane-side) shoulder, again with a hand up at all times in the passing lane.

-In trapping, one defender should first stop the dribbler, often along the sideline or baseline, or in one of the "trapping zones" (see below).
+Man-to-Man Defense - TrappingIn trapping, one defender first has to stop the dribbler, often along the sideline or baseline, or in one of the "trapping zones" (see below).

-The position of their hands should be at the same height as the ball.
+The position of their hands should be the same height as the ball.
 If the offensive player holds the ball high to "throw over the top", the hands should be high.
 If the ball is low, the hands should be low to prevent the bounce pass.

-The blue zones are good trapping zones because the offense has to worry about the 10-second count.
+- The blue zones are good trapping zones because the offense has to worry about the 10-second count.

-The red zones are excellent trapping zones, since the offensive player cannot retreat across the 10 second line.
+- The red zones are excellent trapping zones, since the offensive player cannot retreat across the 10 second line.